marialma/covid-19-messaging/what_we_know_en.md

 Eeeugh.
 This is tough.

 The R0 is a value that represents the average number of new infections that will stem from a single infection.
-An R0 of 1 means that for every new infection, one other person will be infected. **This number is NOT and immutable characteristic of a disease, but rather an estimate that changes based on the social dynamics of the outbreak as well.** Implementing control measures changes the R0.
+An R0 of 1 means that for every new infection, one other person will be infected. **This number is NOT an immutable characteristic of a disease, but rather an estimate that changes based on the social dynamics of the outbreak as well.** Implementing control measures changes the R0.
 This might seem pedantic, but citing an R0 tends to be a little misleading without understanding this context.

 Mathematically, R0 is a function of an infected person's infectious contact rate (β) * the average infectious period (γ).
 The infectious contact rate is the number of contacts you have made * your likelihood of having infected them.
 Each part of this is affected by different things - your likelihood of having infected a contact would be a biological property, but the number of contacts you have would be a property of the social dynamics.